xmen1404/todo-list-app/README.md

 ### `go run server.go`

-Runs the server in the development mode.\
+Runs the server in the development mode.

-Data is saved in db.json file.\

 ### `cd client` -> `npm start`

-Runs the React app in the development mode.\
+Runs the React app in the development mode.